imperva/dsfkit/modules/aws/hub/README.md

 * `ingress_communication`: List of allowed ingress cidr patterns for the DSF agentless gw instance for ssh and internal protocols
 * `ebs`: AWS EBS details
 * `binaries_location`: S3 DSF installation location
+* `sonarw_public_key`: Public key of the sonarw user taken from the primary Hub output.
+This variable must only be defined for the secondary Hub.
+* `sonarw_private_key`: Private key of the sonarw user taken from the primary Hub output.
+This variable must only be defined for the secondary Hub.

 Refer to [variables.tf](variables.tf) for additional variables with default values and additional info